ilios/user-guide/glossary.md

 ## Vocabularies

 Vocabularies are categories or collections of Terms (school-specific categories of learning) that can be selected and attached (tagged) to many curricular objects within Ilios.
-In previous versions of Ilios, these were known as Topics and even further into the past, Disciplines.
+In previous versions of Ilios, these were known as Topics, which have been converted into one of the standard Vocabularies.

 ## Week at a Glance